Ernesto's Notes

 These notes will go over both time complexity and space complexity, in detail.

-The represents the order of complexity, indicating the asymptotic upper bound, or worst case scenario of an algorithm's growth rate.
+The OOO represents the order of complexity, indicating the asymptotic upper bound, or worst case scenario of an algorithm's growth rate.
 This means the resource usage won't exceed the growth rate specified by the function describing its behavior.

 The table below uses Big O notation to succinctly break down seven common complexities and their impact on resource usage with increasing input size.